-The holiday season can be a joyous.
+The holiday season can be a joyous time.
 Families, friends and coworkers attend endless gatherings, enjoying food, cocktails and festive decorations and music.
 But for those who have lost loved ones or suffer regularly from depression and mental illness, this time of year can be a struggle to endure.

 - Volunteer.
 Typically, support systems briefly separate as people join their own families and friends for the holidays.
 For those who find themselves alone, this can be an excellent time of year to volunteer and give back as a way of staying connected to others.

 - Plan your conversations.
 Avoid those hot button issues, like politics or family disputes, that can spark unhealthy interactions and harm your mental health.

 - Continue with healthy habits.
 If you exercise daily, don’t let the holidays throw you off schedule.
 Exercise has been scientifically proven to release “feel good” endorphins that combat depression.